adamcobabe/mrv/doc/source/usage.rst

 ==================
 This document gives an overview of the facilities within the Maya portion of MayaReVised which contains classes that require maya to run.

 The examples given here can be viewed as one consecutive script which should work of all the code is pasted into a mayarv testcase for instance.
-The latter one can be found in ``mayarv.test.maya.nodes.test_base`` (test_usage_examples).
+The latter one can be found in ``mayarv.test.maya.nt.test_base`` (test_usage_examples).
 If you want to be more explorative, adjust the test's code yourself and run it to see the results.
 For more information on how to run tests, see :ref:`runtestsdoc-label`.

 It is advised to start a mayarv enabled ipython shell allowing you to try the examples interactively, see :ref:`imayarv-label`.